Vibeesarma/Covid-data-to-google-sheet/README.md

 #then use JsonNode to convert json file to String

-then use google sheet api to append the data to your google sheet
+I used googlesheet API POST https://sheets.googleapis.com/v4/spreadsheets/{spreadsheetId}/values/{range}:append  to append the data to my googlesheet .

+after that what are data want to store in the googlesheet convert into string and post using above url.